Putting Flat $\Lambda$CDM In The (Redshift) Bin: Acknowledgements

-\textbf{Acknowledgements} We thank Stephen Appleby, Eleonora Di Valentino, Adam Riess, Joe Silk and Jenny Wagner for correspondence.
+We thank Stephen Appleby, Eleonora Di Valentino, Adam Riess, Joe Silk and Jenny Wagner for correspondence.
 We also thank Bum-Hoon Lee, Wonwoo Lee, Albin Nilsson, Mehrdad Mirbabaei, Somyadip Thakur and Lu Yin for discussion.
-We thank anonymous PRL referees for improving our arguments and presentation.
 E\'OC was supported by the National Research Foundation of Korea grant funded by the Korea government (MSIT) (NRF-2020R1A2C1102899).
 DS is partially supported by the US National Science Foundation, under Grant No. PHY-2014021.
 MMShJ would like to acknowledge SarAmadan grant No. ISEF/M/400121 and ICTP HECAP section where this project was carried out.
 M.G. acknowledge the support of Division of Science at NAOJ.
+This article/publication is based upon work from COST Action CA21136 – “Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)”, supported by COST (European Cooperation in Science and Technology).